Sebastián Soria: Lekhwiya

 After transferring to Qatari champions Lekhwiya, Soria had the opportunity to play in the 2013 AFC Champions League.
 He scored 4 goals in Lekhwiya's first four group stage games, including one of the fastest goals in any Asian competition after 9 seconds against Pakhtakor on 9 April 2013.
 It is the fastest goal ever scored in Asia's premier continental club competition during the AFC Champions League format.

-Al Rayyan
+Al Rayyan, Al-Arabi and return to Qatar SC

-Soria joined Al-Rayyan SC on a one-year deal in 2015.
+Soria joined Al-Rayyan SC on a one-year deal in 2015, but went on to represent the club for five seasons.
+He later joined Al-Arabi for the 2020–21 season, before returning to Qatar SC.